Dancing on the Valentine

-Dancing on the Valentine is a Duran Duran video single released by PMI in the UK and Sony in the US in October 1984.
-It was released on VHS, Beta, Laserdisc, and Video8 (8mm) format.
+Dancing on the Valentine is a video single by English rock band Duran Duran, released by PMI in the UK and Sony in the US in October 1984.
+It was released on VHS, Betamax, LaserDisc, and Video 8 (8mm) format.

 Dancing on the Valentine is a collection of the three videos from Seven and the Ragged Tiger (1983).

 The title comes from the lyrics of "The Reflex": "You gone too far this time / But I'm dancing on the valentine".
 The artwork was also highly influenced by the release of "The Reflex" single, earlier in the year.